Brunel-Visualization/Brunel/R/README.md

 Important:  Install Brunel Visualization into R using R desktop, not from within IRkernel in Jupyter.

 Installing Brunel for R requires the [devtools](https://cran.r-project.org/web/packages/devtools/README.html) library.
-First install `devtools`, then set the working directory to the location of the Brunel R code from the Brunel Visualization release and then install the brunel package.
+First install `devtools` if you have not already and then install the brunel package.
 For example:

 ```
 install.packages("devtools")
-library("devtools")
-#set this to the location of the R folder in the unzipped Brunel Visualization release.
-setwd('/brunel/R')
-install('brunel')
+devtools::install_github("Brunel-Visualization/Brunel", subdir="R")
 ```